wp-plugins/iterative-headlines/readme.txt

 You don't need any math, any statistics, there's no "p values" or "z scores" or anything like that.
 Just put in your post titles and our plugin gets to work for you.
 Our artificial intelligence takes care of all the hard stuff behind the scenes.

 You've probably heard of A/B testing for this sort of thing.
-A/B testing is better than nothing, but it is very hard to get right -- most algorithms available today, do the math wrong, are hard to use and in general provide suboptimal results.
-Even if it were implemented perfectly, A/B testing is slow; it requires thousands of users to get meaningful results, and the results aren't available 'til after the test.
-In the meantime, you show suboptimal headlines to your users for a long time -- and then they're gone, off your site, never to return.
+A/B testing is better than nothing, but it is very hard to get right -- most algorithms available today, do the math wrong, are hard to use and in general provide inferior results.
+Even if it were implemented perfectly, A/B testing is slow: it requires thousands of users to get meaningful results, and the results aren't available until after the test.
+In the meantime, you waste a lot of resources on ordinary untested headlines to your users for a very long time -- and then they're gone, off your site, never to return.

 The algorithm we use in this plugin is our own secret blend of research from Stanford, Princeton and other leading colleges.
-The result is the ability to perform testing at a rate that works for even the smallest of sites: often, we can learn the best headlines in less than 100 views!
+The result is the ability to perform testing at a rate that works for even the smallest of sites: often, we can learn the best headlines in less than 50 views!
 This means that your users are quickly seeing the best headline, the one that attracts the most attention, gets the most clicks and keeps your readers around the longest.

 == Installation ==